CaveStoryModdingCommunity/modding-wiki/wiki/geobox.md

 ---

-Currently, the best alternative to this engine is [doukutsu-rust](doukutsu-rs), which is fully playable, stable, and compatible with traditional Cave Story, in addition to having some advanced lighting features.
+Currently, the best alternative to this engine is [doukutsu-rs](doukutsu-rs), which is fully playable, stable, and compatible with traditional Cave Story, in addition to having some advanced lighting features.

 ## Downloads